acquia/blt/docs/code-review.md

         * Use of global $language, LANGUAGE_NONE instead of 'und'
         * Use of t()
     * Does it follow basic code principles?
-        * Functions are logically amotic with low cyclomatic complexity
+        * Functions are logically atomic with low cyclomatic complexity
         * Logic is being performed at the correct layer, e.g., no logic in the presentation layer.
         * Are its components re-usable?
     * Verify best practices are being used: